Robertson Scholars Leadership Program Scholarship

 Value and Tenure

-The Program valued at up to $50,000 per annum provides full tuition, room and board.
+The Program valued at over $66,000 per annum provides full tuition, room and board.
 Robertson Scholars at UNC will receive an additional living stipend (to cover travel, books, etc).
 In addition, support is provided for three summers of service, research and travel.

 This award is for a four year undergraduate program, provided the Scholar maintains good academic performance and conducts himself/herself in accordance with the expectations of the Program at either Duke and UNC-Chapel Hill.